10 Snakes That Indulge In Cannibalism

 Source: iNaturalist user Amber M. King – CC BY 4.0

-This species occurs solely on Galapagos and primarily feeds on reptiles, such as Galápagos leaf-toed gecko and Isabela lava lizards.
-Most of their lives are spent on the ground, following subtle scent trails.
-Though not forming a large portion of their diet, Galapagos racers were proven in a 2021 study to eat each other, with a total of 93 racers captured from Cape Douglas, Fernandina Island.
-If a fellow snake catches its eye and is in a strategic location, then the Galapagos racer will slither up and swallow it whole, with no loyalty whatsoever.
+Though the percentage isn’t huge, Galapagos racers were proven in 2021 to eat each other, in a study examining 93 racers captured at Cape Douglas, Fernandina Island.
+If a fellow species member catches its eye and is in a strategic location, then the Galapagos racer will slither up and swallow it whole, with no loyalty whatsoever.

 9 New Guinea small-eyed snake

-The New Guinea small-eyed snake (Micropechis ikaheca) either doesn’t realise that it’s eating fellow members of its species, or just doesn’t care.
-This cannibal snake lives in deep parts of the world, which appear in low detail on maps and are only under tenuous control by mankind.
-Such places are home to the more extreme elements of nature, and Micropechis ikaheca fulfils this by swallowing members of its own species whole.
-They’re found in New Guinea and nearby islands like Karkam island, in low-lying marshes and forests, sometimes beneath piles of coconut husks.
+The New Guinea small-eyed snake (Micropechis ikaheka) either doesn’t realise that it’s eating fellow members of its species, or just doesn’t care.
+This cannibalistic snake lives in deep parts of the world, which appear in low detail on maps, and are only under tenuous control by mankind.

 This species unhinges its jaws wide, starts with the head, and waits until the snake is completely swallowed before beginning the digestion process.
-This cannibalistic meal can sustain them for weeks until their snake hunger hormones start cranking back up again.
-Micropechis ikaheca is aggressive and a bite to the thumb can kill within 36 hours.
-They’re flexible rather than restricted to one dietary niche, eating frogs, lizards and mammals alike.
+This cannibalistic meal can sustain it for weeks, until its snake hunger hormones start cranking back up again.

 10 California kingsnake

-California King Snake Lampropeltis californiae
+California Kingsnake AKA Lampropeltis californiae

-Source: iNaturalist user Ken-ichi Ueda – CC BY 4.0
+Source: iNaturalist user Henrik Kibak – CC BY 4.0

 This species already has a taste for other snakes, as long as they can slot neatly into its belly.
-Their hunger is all-consuming and fellow species members don’t escape its roving eye.
-California kingsnakes (Lampropeltis californiae) live in open areas of the western US like grassland or dry plains.
-They have no venom and are little threat to humans, killing prey via grappling and pinning.
+Its hunger is all-consuming, and fellow species members don’t escape its roving eye.

 California kingsnakes generally aim for species members smaller than themselves, out of simple convenience.
 It’s easier to cannibalise snakes smaller and weaker than themselves – that’s one of nature’s brutal laws.
 Supposedly, kingsnakes will even try to eat themselves if hungry enough.